muan/site/_posts/2013-07-24-github-hiring-story.md

 > We want to get to know you, and we want you to know us, so you can be sure you would like to work with us personally.

 Most of my developer friends love GitHub, and almost everyone would like to work in GitHub simply because **it is GitHub**.
-But through talking to real people working in GitHub, there comes a point when I felt *__Gosh I really want to work with these people!__* It was perfectly possible that during the process I might realise that they are pricks and stop being interested in them, but it was the complete opposite.
+But through talking to real people working in GitHub, there comes a point when I felt **I really want to work with these people!** It was perfectly possible that during the process I might realise that they are pricks and stop being interested in them, but it was the complete opposite.

 All of the calls were super casual, we talk about personal experiences, my usual design process, preprocessors I love and hate, joked about how me loving HAML (just for not having to close tags) is plain lazy. :P I was super nervous, but it was great fun at the same time.